joshkatz/r-script/README.md

 A simple little module for passing data from NodeJS to R (and back again).

+Data passed from node is converted into a list and loaded into the R environment as the variable `input`.
+No special syntax in R is needed.
+For better portability/reliability, it's recommended to load packages with [`needs`](https://github.com/joshkatz/needs) (comes packaged inside the module — no installation required).

 ### Installation
 ```
 npm install r-script